zslajchrt/zslajchrt.github.io/_posts/2015-08-22-developing-protean-applications-part3.md

 ```

 Now, it is possible to determine the exact type, i.e. what the object exactly is.
 The reason
-is that the identity is no longer scattered among more instances but is carried solely by the item.
+is that the type is no longer scattered among more instances but is carried solely by the item.

 Furthermore, one can also use composite types to test instances: